-You will have access to a comprehensive online library service, hosted by WA Health, which includes access to databases and electronic journals.
-Some sites/departments also have small libraries of key textbooks and journals.
+You will have access to a WACHS online library service, hosted by WA Health, which includes access to databases and electronic journals.

 Resources

 Sites/departments carry a large range of resources for assessment and intervention.
 These include assessment tools, handouts, therapeutic equipment etc. At the onset of the placement your supervisor will orientate you to key resources relevant to your placement.